“If I were a physician, and if I were allowed to prescribe just one remedy for all the ills of the modern world, I would prescribe silence.”

 Wherever I can invite this true silence in, I will.
 When it is my choice, when it’s in my control, I will favor silence and open my heart to the Word.

-I will open my soul to it’s silent power to “answer” the reality of the world.
+I will open my soul to its wordless power to “answer” the reality of the world.

-I will limit media consumption to the already-noisy pockets of my day.
+I’m starting here: I will limit media consumption to the already-noisy pockets of my day.
 Even then I’ll choose my sources wisely, so that they, too open my heart to goodness, truth and beauty, preparing me to more fully experience God when precious silence returns.
+In the morning’s first moments.
+Escaping when I can at midday.
+At the office of night prayer.

 Kierkegaard’s thought in this post is referenced in A Silent Lent by Br.